openvstorage/ovs-documentation/Administration/createvdisk.md

 **Prerequisites**
 * Direct QEMu support is only supported as of Volume Driver 5.4.
 * The QEMU interface is built on top of the Shared Memory Server inside the Volume Driver.
 By default the Shared memory Server is disabled.
-To enable it, update the vPool json (`/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>.json`) and add under `filesystem` an entry  `"fs_enable_shm_interface": true,'.
+To enable it, update the vPool json (`/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>.json`) and add under `filesystem` an entry  `"fs_enable_shm_interface": true,`.
 After adding the entry, restart the Volume Driver for the vPool (`restart ovs-volumedriver_<vpool_name>`).

 There are 2 ways to create a QEMU vDisk:
 ```